varunmanju/streamlit-sentiment/README.md

 # Validate Application:

 1> Do streamlit run sentiment.py.
-Open the url in the browser to view the test dataset analysis.
+Open the URL in the browser to view the test dataset analysis.